-As much as 46 per cent of current work activities in Australia could be automated by 2030, says McKinsey report, Australia’s Automation Opportunity.
-So, with automation shaping up to be a key theme this year and beyond, one technology that will become increasingly more popular is robotic process automation (RPA).
+As much as 46 per cent of current work activities in Australia could be automated by 2030, says the McKinsey report, Australia’s Automation Opportunity.
+With automation a recurring business trend year after year, one technology that has become increasingly more popular is robotic process automation (RPA).
 So what is robotic process automation and how are businesses using it?

 RPA enables organisations to automate business processes at a fraction of the cost and time previously faced, freeing up employees from doing repetitive, routine tasks, so they can focus on higher-value more strategic and creative tasks.